Is Litigation Hold a replacement for backup in Microsoft 365?

 What is Microsoft Office 365 Litigation Hold?
 Is it backup?

 We get asked this question often, and at face value, it’s easy to see how one could equate litigation hold with backup – both have something to do with "preserving" data.

 However, the reality is that backup and litigation hold differ on many points, and any company that fails to understand the differences between them (and the utility of each) will eventually learn the repercussions the hard way.
 Let’s explore the key differences between litigation hold and backup.

-What Is the Definition of Litigation Hold?
-What Is Legal Hold?
+What is the Definition of Litigation Hold?
+What is a legal hold?

 What is Litigation Hold?

 In 2010, Microsoft introduced a litigation hold (sometimes referred to as legal hold) retention feature for Microsoft Exchange to support eDiscovery.
 The feature was intended primarily as a way of preserving data should there be a legal need to preserve it for access and viewing during a litigation.
 Think of it as being for documentation purposes, not as a way to restore data back in place to operating platforms like Microsoft 365.

 Microsoft later added the ability to create what they call in-place holds, which are holds based on a query (such as “find all messages containing the phrase ‘Project Starburst’).
 The back-end implementation of litigation and in-place holds are slightly different; you can see more details in Microsoft’s documentation.